lukeplechaty/04-week-assignment/README.md

 ## References

 - delete and like button adding them was ease but the code to work with the sql was evil (PUT and DELETE) for express i did not know about untill a asks for help
-- i use a lot of googleing to make this one to work
+- i use a lot of googleing to make this one work
 - i use okso.app to help make a layout

 https://guestbook-client-q1nt.onrender.com